Markets gain as Covid-19 vaccine progress lifts investors’ spirits

 The mid-cap index added 0.7 per cent, with G4S surging to a near seven-month high after it rejected a £2.95 billion offer from Canadian security firm GardaWorld, saying it was “highly opportunistic”.

-British recruiting company SThree Plc rose 1.4 per cent as it said its underlying sequential performance had been improving since the first half of the year.
+Recruiting company SThree rose 1.4 per cent as it said its underlying sequential performance had been improving since the first half of the year.

 EUROPE